hjames82/BOMMagic/replit.md

 # Overview

-BOMMagic is a Flask-based web application that automates the extraction of Bill of Materials (BOMs) from engineering drawings and documents.
+BOMMagic is a Flask-based web application that automates the detection and extraction of Bill of Materials (BOMs) from engineering drawings and documents.
 The system uses OCR, computer vision, and machine learning techniques to identify and extract structured BOM data from uploaded PDF files and images.
-Users can upload documents, monitor processing jobs, review extracted data for accuracy, and export results in various formats (CSV, Excel).
+Users can upload documents, monitor processing jobs, review detected regions for accuracy, and export results in various formats (CSV, Excel).

+## Recent Updates (August 26, 2025)
+- **Upload Robustness**: Implemented SHA256-based idempotency checking to prevent duplicate uploads
+- **Safe Polling**: Replaced full-page refreshes with AbortController-based safe polling for better UX
+- **Detection-Only Mode**: The /v1/analyze endpoint now performs detection only (not extraction) for faster MVP
+- **Enhanced Error Handling**: Added traceback support in debug mode for better debugging
+- **Single-Fire Uploads**: Prevented duplicate submissions during upload processing

 # User Preferences